-17. In the present action, although Plaintiff seeks "a temporary restraining order, pursuant to Rule 65(b), or a preliminary injunction, pursuant to Rule 65(a)," Plaintiff concedes that the matter should appropriately "just proceed as a preliminary injunction" under Rule 65(a).
-(TRO restraining order under Rule 65(b), which he cannot do, a temporary restraining order would be improper as Plaintiff has failed to "certif[y] in writing . . . the reasons why [notice to Defendants]
+16. The primary difference is that it temporary restraining order may be issued "without pursuant to Rule 65(b), or a preliminary injunction, pursuant to Rule 65(a), Plaintiff concedes that the matter should appropriately "just proceed as a preliminary injunction" under Rille 65(a).
+(FRO

+17. In the present action, although Plaintiff seeks be temporary restraining order, testraining order under Rule 65(b), which he cannot do, a temporary restraining order would be improper as Plaintiff has failed to "certify" in writing . . . the reasons why [notice to Defendants]